-- Cut the pork shoulder into 5 or 6 large chunks.
-Sprinkle the pork with salt and cumin.
-Combine the honey and Chipotles in Adobo in an oven proof dish.
+- Cut 2 pounds boneless pork shoulder into 5 or 6 large chunks.
+Sprinkle the pork with 1 teaspoon ground cumin and 1 teaspoon kosher salt.
+Combine 1 tablespoon honey and 7 oz Chipotles in Adobo in an oven proof dish.
 Add the meat to to the dish, turning once to coat with the sauce.

-- Cover the dish and bake for 2.5 hours at 300°F. Lift the chunks of meat out of the sauce and set aside on a platter.
+- Cover the dish and bake for 2 ½ hours at 300 °F. Lift the chunks of meat out of the sauce and set aside on a platter.
 Pour the sauce into a small bowl or gravy separator and allow the sauce to settle so the fat rises to the top.
 Skim the fat off the top of the sauce

 Make the Peach Salsa

 - Preheat a gas or charcoal grill.
 Lightly coat the peaches, corn, tomatillos and onion slices with 2 tablespoons of olive oil then sprinkle with salt and Cayenne pepper.

 - Grill the peaches and vegetables until lightly charred on all sides.
 Set aside the vegetables to cool to room temperature.

 - Cut the corn kernels off the cob, chop the peaches, onions and tomatillos into 1/2" dice.
 Combine the peaches and vegetables with the lime zest and juice, garlic, cumin, Epazote (or oregano).
 Add honey remaining olive oil, cilantro and salt and pepper to taste.